 - eating a healthy diet

 It’s important to have regular medical check-ups if you have a family history of arterial disease.
-Also, make sure you attend any screening appointments so that problems can be detected early.
+Also, make sure you attend any screening appointments so that your doctor can pick up any problems early.

-I have an abdominal aortic aneurysm and I've heard that these can rupture.
+I have an abdominal aortic aneurysm and I've heard that they can rupture.
 What does this mean and what can I do to help prevent it happening?

-An abdominal aortic aneurysm can rupture (burst) if the weakened artery wall of your aorta can't contain the pressure of the blood inside.
+An abdominal aortic aneurysm can burst if the weakened artery wall of your aorta can't contain the pressure of the blood inside.
 A ruptured aneurysm is very serious and requires emergency surgery to treat it.
 It’s important to have regular check-ups and change your lifestyle to help prevent this.

-If you have an abdominal aortic aneurysm, you will need to attend regular appointments with your doctor to check it’s not at risk of rupture (bursting).
-A ruptured abdominal aortic aneurysm is very serious – and about eight out of 10 people who have a ruptured abdominal aortic aneurysm will die as a result.
+If you have an abdominal aortic aneurysm, you will need to attend regular appointments with your doctor to check it’s not at risk of bursting.
+A ruptured abdominal aortic aneurysm is extremely serious.
+About nine out of 10 people who have a ruptured abdominal aortic aneurysm will die as a result.

 Your abdominal aortic aneurysm is more likely to rupture if you smoke or have: